iho6/animation2025exp/README.md

 # Citation

-If you use the AMASS dataset or code, please cite:

 @inproceedings{AMASS:2019,
 	title={AMASS: Archive of Motion Capture as Surface Shapes}, author={Mahmood, Naureen and Ghorbani, Nima and F. Troje, Nikolaus and Pons-Moll, Gerard and Black, Michael J.},